By: Alexis Rosamilia, HR Generalist

 Wellness is more than just exercise and diet, it’s everything that contributes to our daily happiness.
 At LandDesign, we incorporate the social, emotional, financial, physical and nutritional components that people need to be well-rounded and content with their lifestyle.
 A successful wellness program begins with listening to the most important asset: the employee.
 We listen to their needs and their feedback.
 Our approach is simple – go directly to the source (our employees) and ask them what they want.
 What type of program would benefit them the most?
 And most importantly, what do they want to learn and takeaway from such programming?
 After all, a wellness program can only be as successful as the people it supports.

-There are many components that make up our program but I’ll highlight two of the more prominent ones.
-The first one being to foster social connectivity within our culture.
+Access to this benefit is just one component of what makes our overall wellness program impressive.
+Fostering social connectivity within our culture is another key component of creating a healthy wellness program and work environment.
 It can be intimidating to find yourself in a new place with new people.
 But how great does it feel when you find the person sitting next to you values the same things you do?
 We give our employees the autonomy and the resources to promote and participate in various activities inside and outside the office.
 Why?
 Because it encourages them to get together and establish non-working relationships with each other.
 We have bike riders who ride together, runners who run together, musicians who play together, foodies who lunch together, adventurers who explore together, humanitarians who volunteer together, and that’s only to name a few.

 It goes without saying, but you cannot have a successful wellness program without the support of the leadership team.
 We are extremely thankful to have a leadership team that embodies wellness in their own daily lives and finds the value in promoting and participating in wellness initiatives throughout the firm.
 All of our wellness initiatives are 100% funded by LandDesign.